 Compared to the sham treatment, there was more head-tossing, backwards ear position and gaping during tongue-tie application.
 Horses with previous experience of tongue-ties showed more head-tossing and mouth-gaping, suggesting that horses did not simply get used to the intervention.

 Above: A video recorded for demonstration purposes by Horses & People Magazine.

 During the recovery phase, lip-licking was more frequent after tongue-tie application than after sham treatment, suggesting that after their tongues are restrained horses are highly motivated to move them.
 Salivary cortisol concentrations increased after tongue-tie application, indicating a physiological stress response.

-These potential problems prompted a recent international equine welfare workshop on various common veterinary and management practises to score tongue-ties as having a “profound transient impact”.
+These potential problems prompted a recent international equine welfare workshop on various common veterinary and management practices to score tongue-ties as having a “profound transient impact”.

 The industry needs to address two separate issues.
 Firstly, if tongue-ties are being used to address upper airway obstruction then a veterinary diagnosis should be required.
 There are many causes of breathing noise that are unrelated to palatal issues, and which would not be helped by a tongue-tie.

 Secondly, there is the issue of control.
 If one argues that tongue-ties are needed for safety because they stop the tongue travelling over the bit, then theoretically one is obliged to use them for all horses – since all horses have the capacity to adopt this evasion.

 We need better research to understand exactly how tongue-ties help or harm horses.
 Given that other equestrian sports are conducted without tongue-ties, many would argue that racing should be as well.